![]() | The Oneida Indians of Wisconsin |

 The Oneida Nation has a long reputation for hospitality and a love of peace.
 Historically, strangers passing through Oneida lands, regardless of race, would be treated kindly and provided food and shelter.
 The Oneida Tribe of Wisconsin is also exemplary for the way they care for their own, especially their elderly.
 They have a well-run nursing home and many compassionate programs and services to ensure that their elderly are cared for.
 I also see great examples of strong extended families and regular one-on-one service and caring in the Oneida community.

-The first group of Oneida Indians to be moved to Wisconsin were led by Eleazer Williams, an Episcopal Minister said to be the long lost Dauphin of France (among many others).
-This group of 448 Oneida Indians were Christian, and became known as the First Christian Party.
-They settled areas that would become known as Grand Chute and Kaukauna.
+Interestingly, Eleazer Williams was said to be the long lost Dauphin of France (among many others).
+The group of Oneida Indians he brought to Wisconsin had 448 people, all Christian from the "First Christian Party."
+They settled areas that would become known as Grand Chute and Kaukauna near Appleton, Wisconsin.

 The next year, 206 Oneida Indians, primarily Methodists known as the Second Christian Party settled the area.
 Other small groups followed, including 44 non-Christians in 1841 (the "Pagan Party").

-Interestingly, Oneida Indians in Wisconsin who later became members of the Church of Jesus Christ of Latter-day Saints ("Mormons") would form a core of strength for new Latter-day Saint congregations in northeastern Wisconsin.
+Oneida Indians in Wisconsin who later became members of The Church of Jesus Christ of Latter-day Saints ("Mormons") would form a core of strength for new Latter-day Saint congregations in northeastern Wisconsin.
 Oneida Latter-day Saints would help establish and strengthen congregations in Appleton and Green Bay.
 A new LDS chapel for members in the Oneida area was built in 1994 and now hosts a flourishing congregation of Native Americans and whites.
 I was part of a committee that worked with Oneida members in making plans for the new chapel and an Oneida congregation, at a time when Oneida members were part of one of the Green Bay congregations.
 The strength of the modern Oneida congregation has been wonderful to see.

 Here is some related background information, excerpted from a page by the Environmental Protection Agency on the Oneida Tribe of Wisconsin:

-The On yote a ka (Oneida Tribe of Indians of Wisconsin) is a member of the Iroquois Confederacy, indigenous to central New York state.
-The Oneida Tribe is a federally recognized Indian Nation of 14,533 members, one-third of whom live on or near the 65,000 acre semi-rural reservation.
-The Oneida Indian Reservation was established by the Oneida Treaty of 1838 (7 Stat.
-566, Feb.
-3, 1838).The Oneida Reservation is located southwest of the city of Green Bay and west of the Fox River.
+The Oneida Reservation is located southwest of the city of Green Bay and west of the Fox River.
 It straddles the boundary of Brown and Outagamie Counties and includes all or portions of the City of Green Bay, Villages of Ashwaubenon and Howard, and the Towns of Hobart, Oneida, and Pittsfield.
 The Oneida Nation and Oneida Tribal members own nearly 22% of the total land acreage within the Oneida Reservation.
 This percentage will increase as the Oneida Tribe implements a policy of reacquiring title to all land within the boundaries of the Reservation set by the 1838 Treaty. . . .

 The Oneida Nation is one of the largest employers in northeastern Wisconsin with over 3,000 employees, including 975 people in tribal government.
 The Tribe manages over 16 million dollars in federal and private grant monies and a wide range of programs, including those authorized by the Indian Self-Determination and Education Assistance Act.